-- 1. Priority workstream identified and agreed by the Joint Management Board (JMB) as part of the Harrow Recovery Plan. - 2.
-SROs agreed by partners at the Harrow Health & Care Executive (HHACE). - 3.
-Related projects, meetings (existing and planned) and project leads identified across the partnership. - 4.
-Identification of any overlaps or gaps in projects or planned activities in order to deliver on priority for Harrow. - Confirmation with partners of which projects or meetings might be brought together, which need to be started, which could stop.

-- 10. HHACE endorse proposal and implementation plans incl. resources and funding. - 9.
-Development of proposals to meet these gaps and / or re-focus the workstream to mitigate the effects incl. timescales and finance. - 8.
-Confirmation of the resources available across the partnership to support delivery of the priority area, and any remaining gaps (incl. enablers) - 7.
-Identification of any operational and project resource gaps (incl. skills and expertise) to deliver the workstream plans. - 6.
-Agree broad workstream ToR to include: - Scope - Reporting process - Measures of success

-11. Approval of proposal and implementation plan at JMB, incl. resources and funding.
+1. Priority workstream identified and agreed by the Joint Management Board (JMB) as part of the Harrow Recovery Plan.
+2. SROs agreed by partners at the Harrow Health & Care Executive (HHACE).
+3. Related projects, meetings (existing and planned) and project leads identified across the partnership.
+4. Identification of any overlaps or gaps in projects or planned activities in order to deliver on priority for Harrow.
+5. Confirmation with partners of which projects or meetings might be brought together, which need to be started, which could stop.
+10. HHACE endorse proposal and implementation plans incl. resources and funding.
+9. Development of proposals to meet these gaps and / or re-focus the workstream to mitigate the effects incl. timescales and finance.
+8. Confirmation of the resources available across the partnership to support delivery of the priority area, and any remaining gaps (incl. enablers) 7.
+Identification of any operational and project resource gaps (incl. skills and expertise) to deliver the workstream plans.
+6. Agree broad workstream ToR to include: Scope Reporting process Measures of success Approval of proposal and implementation plan at a) Identifying and aligning activity and resources around the delivery of shared priorities.